ecliptic/docsforhumans-recompose/api/mapprops.md

 # mapProps

 Replaces the current props with whatever the given function returns.
+This means that it disregards the incoming props and completely replaces them with the outgoing props.
+This is different from [`withProps`](api/withprops.md), which merges the outgoing props into the incoming props.

 **Flow type:**